OMEA EQUITY ACTION PLAN

 GOAL: Provide culturally responsive resources and learning opportunities to the OMEA membership, which are accessible through multiple entry points (eg. professional development, written resources, resources catered to various learning styles and experiences).

-• Continue to review written resource content, formats, and resource creation processes in order to centre equity, decolonization, and diverse ways of knowing and doing (ongoing, initiated: July 2021)
+Initiated: Spring 2022; future dates TBD - Review written resource content, formats, and resource creation processes in order to centre equity, decolonization, and diverse ways of knowing and doing

 Intended Outcomes: